 The Advances/Fees to Authors and Illustrators Scheme enables publishers in Wales to commission books of wide appeal which will help them to increase sales, target new markets and develop their future publishing programmes as a whole.
 The scheme is designed primarily to provide advances on royalties for writers, but may also be used to provide flat fees for contributors to multiple-authored volumes and to support the commissioning of illustrations.
+Preference will be given to authors/illustrators with a proven publishing and sales track record, but this does not preclude publishers applying on behalf of new authors/illustrators of particular potential.

-The Welsh Books Council administers a separate commissions grant scheme for Welsh-language writers, for which guidelines are available.
+The Books Council of Wales administers a separate commissions grant scheme for Welsh-language writers, for which guidelines are available.